-Going northward around the Church of San Domenico, take (left of the prospectus) via delle Orfane till you reach a vast square holding the magnificent cathedral.
-Founded towards the end of the XI century by Bishop Gerlando, this Norman-Gothic style temple was enlarged and remodelled several times as of the XIV and up till the XVII century, only preserving, of the original structure, its magnificent mullioned windows still visible on the right side.
+Going northward aside the Church of San Domenico, take (left of the prospectus) via delle Orfane till you reach a wide square where the magnificent cathedral stands up.
+Founded at the end of the XI century by Bishop Gerlando, this Norman-Gothic style temple was enlarged and remodelled several times as of the XIV and up till the XVII century, only preserving, of the original structure, its magnificent mullioned windows still visible on the right side.
 Its facade is accessed by a wide, easy staircase, flanked by the magnificent, unfinished XV century belltower embellished by two sequences of blind, Gothic-Catalan mullioned windows and a window with a balcony surmounted by a beautiful, richly decorated pointed arch.

 An oddity: A singular, somewhat mysterious document is kept in the Cathedral archives: the devil’s letter, a XVII century manuscript, written in indecipherable characters, addressed to a nun.